guihtryb/store-manager/README.md

 <h1 align="center"> Welcome to the Store Manager project! </h1>

-  This project is an REST API for the management of a store, where is possible create, visualize, delete and update products and sales;
+  This project is a REST API for the management of a store, where is possible create, visualize, delete and update products and sales;

 # Skills